Living in Phuket

 You can obtain extensions of stay from immigration offices in Thailand and they allow you to remain in the country for a year from your date of entry.
 Before the year is up, you can apply for another extension and then another so you never need to leave Thailand.
 To qualify for an extension of stay you need to have a non-immigrant visa and show you have the means to support yourself in Thailand.

-For a non-immigrant O-A visa, you need to show a lump sum of 800,000 baht in a Thai bank or a monthly income of 65,000 baht.
+For a retirement visa (non-immigrant O-A), you need to show a lump sum of 800,000 baht in a Thai bank or a monthly income of 65,000 baht.

 For a non-immigrant B visa, you will need to show a work permit and tax slips.

 The simplest way to show you have sufficient funds is to open a Thai bank account and transfer the required amount.
-The immigration office will want a letter from the bank confirming the balance and that the money came from abroad.
+Then you can use your bank book and a letter from the bank as evidence of the funds.
+They do require the money is in the account for a full 3-month period before the extension application.
+This is to stop people just borrowing the money for a few days.

 Two points to remember about extensions of stay.
-Firstly, you need to report your address to a local immigration office every 90 days.
-You can do this in person or by post.
+Firstly, you still need to report your address to a local immigration office every 90 days.
 Secondly, if you want to leave Thailand and then return then you need to obtain a permit of re-entry before you leave the country.
 If you do not obtain a permit of re-entry then your extension of stay will be invalidated and you will have to start the whole process over again.

 Accommodation

 Long-term rental accommodation is available at very reasonable prices.
 In the tourist resorts, it is possible to find apartments from 10,000 baht a month.
-Away from the tourist resorts, you can find single rooms from 1,500 baht a month, one-room apartments from 3000 baht a month and houses from 10,000 baht a month.
+Away from the tourist resorts, you can find basic single rooms from 3,000 baht a month, one-room apartments from 4,000 baht a month and houses from 10,000 baht a month.
 The areas around Nai Harn, Rawai, Chalong and Kathu are popular with ex-pats.
 Even cheaper and much quieter is the north of Phuket around Thalang and Nai Yang.

-At the other end of the scale, if you want luxury accommodation with a sea view or swimming pool you can be looking at 50,000 baht a month or more.
+At the other end of the scale, if you want luxury accommodation with a sea view or swimming pool you can be looking at 50,000 baht a month or much, much, much more.

-Buying a property is complicated because of Thailand's laws prohibiting ownership of land by foreigners but there are ways to buy property:
+Buying a property is complicated because of Thailand's laws prohibiting foreigners from owning land but there are ways to own property:

 Foreigners may buy condos.
 Foreign ownership of the entire block may not exceed 49%.